 If your ATAR’s not what you hoped, we also offer a range of alternative entry options and university preparation options to get you started.

 Pathways to UOW

-There's more than one way to the future that you want, but sometimes things can be happening in your life that makes studying to get there hard.
-The Pathways team wants to help you find a way to pursue your career and study goals in a way that works for you.
+There’s more than one way to the future you want, but sometimes things can happen in your life that make studying hard.
+The Pathways team is here to help you find a way to pursue your career and study goals in a way that works for you.